TheRenegadeCoder/sample-programs-website/sources/programs/reverse-string/swift/how-to-implement-the-solution.md

 print(reversedString)
 ```

-Unlike other languages, we don’t need to specify the console.
+Unlike other languages, we donâ€™t need to specify the console.
 The compiler
 implicitly knows.
 Apple also offers a logging system, for more robust results
 when debugging.